Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

 5. Asian Leopard Cat

 Most felines in Florida are grouped as either Class 2 or 1 Wildlife.
-This includes all big cats (lions, puma, tigers, leopard) and some smaller cats (servals, caracals, bobcats and lynxes).
+This includes all big cats (lions, puma, tigers, leopards) and some smaller cats (servals, caracals, bobcats, and lynxes).
 This leaves only some smaller less well-known cats as being grouped as Class 3 Wildlife.
-The Asian Leopard Cat is the precursor for producing the popular domesticated Bengal cat breed.
+The Asian leopard cat is the precursor for producing the popular domesticated Bengal cat breed.
 Jungle cats are another uncommon species of wild cat that are legal.